konami0328/Mercari-shopper-agent/README.md

 ANTHROPIC_MODEL=claude-sonnet-4-5
 ```

-`ANTHROPIC_MODEL` is required and has no default.
-A hardcoded fallback would
+`ANTHROPIC_MODEL` is required and has no default on purpose: a hardcoded
+fallback that happens not to exist on the caller's key surfaces as a runtime
-fail as a runtime 404 on the first request, three modules from the mistake.
+404 on the first request, three modules from the mistake.

-Verify the install without spending an API call — the smoke test replaces both
+Verify the install without spending an API call.
+The smoke test replaces both
 the model and the data layer with scripted fakes, so it needs no key and no
 network: